-Case Management Supervisor for Columbia County with the office location of Lake City, FL.
+Case Management Supervisor for Gilchrist County with the office location of Trenton, Florida.

 Lutheran Services Florida (LSF) envisions a world where children are safe, families are strong and communities are vibrant.